Photo by William Camargo, 2025.

 Contact: Julieleopo@gmail.com

-Currently located in Orange County and Ventura County in California.
+Currently located in Ventura County, California.
 Available for freelance and travel assignments.
 Speaks English and Spanish.

 Her path to visual storytelling began at age 10, documenting family road trips between Santa Ana, California, and Guadalajara, Mexico, early images that shaped her connection to place, identity, and community.